alsalafiyyah/alsalafiyyah.github.io/_posts/alifta/2020/2020-08-22-funerals-hung-lamps-quran-recited.md

 ---
+date: 2020/08/22
+hijri: Muharram 3, 1442
+lang: en
 layout: post
-title: "When there is a funeral, lines of lamps are hung, chairs are brought and reciters of the Qur'an are hired to recite the Qur'an"
+mass_edited: true
-publisher: "alsalafiyyah@icloud.com, salafiyyah@outlook.sa"
+publisher: alsalafiyyah@icloud.com, salafiyyah@outlook.sa
-source: "Fatawa Al-Lajnah Ad-Daimah no. 20855"
-hijri: Muharram 3, 1442
-summary: As for the other practices such as holding funeral ceremony, hanging lines of lamps, brining chairs, hiring reciters of the Qur'an using loudspeakers, feeding people, etc., they are newly-invented practices in religion.
-category: [funerals, fatwas, bidah]
-date: 2020/08/22
 shaykhs:
 - Shaykh Abdul-Aziz Aal Al-Shaykh
 - Shaykh Salih Fawzan
 - Shaykh Bakr Abu Zayd
 - Shaykh Abdullah ibn Ghudayyan
+source: Fatawa Al-Lajnah Ad-Daimah no. 20855
+summary: As for the other practices such as holding funeral ceremony, hanging lines of lamps, brining chairs, hiring reciters of the Qur'an using loudspeakers, feeding people, etc., they are newly-invented practices in religion.
+title: When there is a funeral, lines of lamps are hung, chairs are brought and reciters of the Qur'an are hired to recite the Qur'an
 ---

 ### Question: